Tennessee lawyers to offer free legal services across the state in October

 - 12,658 low-income Tennesseans eligible for assistance, there is only one legal aid lawyer; and

 - Less than 30 percent of those living below the poverty line are aware that assistance is available to help them with their legal problems.

-Tennessee lawyers are helping to meet this need and raise awareness of the resources available by volunteering during Celebrate Pro Bono Month and throughout the year.
+Tennessee lawyers are helping to meet this need by volunteering during Celebrate Pro Bono Month and throughout the year.